-Destination wedding planning takes some special finesse!
-Today I answer some critical questions about planning the destination wedding of your dreams.
+Destination wedding planning calls for a very patient and organized approach.
+Today I answer some excellent listener questions about planning the destination wedding of your dreams.
 Listen now:

 Today’s show came about from a great listener question about planning her destination wedding: